SF Bay Instructors: Modern Sailing 2026 All-Hands | Modern Sailing

 • Ken Passeri (Joined in 2026, also bringing a wealth of experience from Club Nautique)

-• Uanoa Nelson (Joined in 2026, a familiar face stepping into this new role at MSC Berkeley)
+• Uanoa Nelson (Joined in 2026, a familiar face stepping into this new role after years of Race Coordination at MSC Berkeley)

 Click on the names of the instructors to read their full professional bios.